 Maintaining a high level of customer service at all times.

-Helping the ordering of stock from a range of ethical, green and local suppliers and organising pricing.
+handling deliveries Helping the from a range of ethical, green and local suppliers and organising pricing.

 Support volunteers/groups/schools providing outreach stalls (stock, educational literature and float money for stalls, etc).